 True

-31. Name the three clubs which have spent just one season in the Premier League ?
+31. Name the three clubs which have spent just one season in the Premier League?

 Barnsley, Blackpool, and Swindon

-32. What is a plant that is used to treat blood pressure, only found in India and Bangladesh?
+32. What is a plant that is used to treat blood pressure, is only found in India and Bangladesh?

 Sarpgandha